A lot or a little?

 Math: addition, algebra, counting, division, estimation, fractions, geometry, grouping, multiplication, numbers, patterns, sequences, shapes, subtraction

-Science: animals, biology, ecosystems, electricity, energy, life cycle, plants
+Science: animals, biology, ecosystems and the environment, electricity, energy, life cycle, plants

 Social Studies: geography